rustic-rs/rustic/README.md

  * Huge decrease in memory requirement
  * Already faster than restic for most operations (but not yet fully speed optimized)
  * Cleaner concent of logging output; posibility to write logs to a log file
+ * `rustic repair` command allows to repair some kinds of broken repositories
  * `backup` command can use `.gitignore` files
  * `restore` uses existing files; also option `--delete` available
  * Snapshots save much more information, available in `snapshots` command